-For example, if you are able to purchase the domain name jacksonvilleplumbing.com and you definitely have long term plans for your website, then it would probably be a smart idea to go register Jacksonvilleplumbing.net too.
-Then just redirect the non .com domains to your .com domain name.
+For example, if you are able to purchase the domain name jacksonvilleplumbing.com and you definitely have long term plans for your website… and your business is a MAJOR company, then it might be a smart idea to go register Jacksonvilleplumbing.net too.
+Then just redirect the non-.com domains to your .com domain name.

 This has two benefits:

 - when people type in jacksonvilleplumbing.net they will automatically be redirect to jacksonvilleplumbing.com and

 - it will avoid other businesses from purchasing a domain name that is the same as yours but using the different domain extension …and potentially stealing traffic and potential customers from you.